 This may not be so obvious: You increase the chance of being thrown out of the vehicle in a crash if the doors aren't locked.
 Wear safety belts properly, lock your doors, and you will be far better off whenever you drive your vehicle.

 There are several ways to lock and unlock your vehicle.

-You can use the key, manual door locks, power door locks or keyless entry system.
+You can use the keyless entry system.